 In the 2019 financial year, 55 per cent of externally recruited positions were filled by women (2018: 50 per cent, including discontinued operations) and 45 per cent of externally recruited manager and above roles were filled by women (2018: 39 per cent, including discontinued operations).

 This objective aims to ensure that women and men receive equal pay for equal work across our workforce.

 Since 2010, a Group review of gender pay equity has been conducted annually, with results reviewed by the Board and divisional Managing Directors.

-Any apparent gaps are analysed to ensure that such gaps can be explained with reference to market forces which may include, for example, different rates of pay in different industries, location and the relative supply and demand for different qualifications, individual performance and experience.
+Any apparent gaps are analysed to understand whether such gaps can be explained with reference to market forces which may include, for example, different rates of pay in different industries, location and the relative supply and demand for different qualifications, individual performance and experience.

-Wesfarmers is deeply committed to treating all employees with respect and fairness.
-The policies and frameworks that support the Group’s day to day operations are designed to ensure that all relevant universally recognised human rights are observed and safeguarded.
-Each division must comply with the principles of the Wesfarmers Equal Employment Opportunity Policy or incorporate these principles into their policies and procedures.
+Wesfarmers is deeply committed to treating all team members with respect and fairness.
+The policies and frameworks that support the Group’s day-to-day operations are designed to ensure that all relevant universally recognised human rights are observed and safeguarded.
+Each division must comply with the principles of the Wesfarmers Code of Conduct and the Wesfarmers Equal Employment Opportunity Policy or incorporate these principles into their policies and procedures.

 1 Divisional leadership team roles consist of roles which are direct reports of the divisional Managing Director as well as other major roles (Director and/or General Manager roles).
-Does not include the division’s Managing Director role.
+They do not include the division’s Managing Director role.
 Nominees only counted once, regardless of the number of nominations received.

 2 Nominees only counted once, regardless of the number of nominations to a divisional Managing Director role received.